jefdan/iseven-ml/README.md

 ## Tweaking Parameters
 You can tweak the number of epochs that the model is trained on in `main.py`.
 Modify the `num_epochs` variable.
 Ensure that you delete `iseven-ml.pth` afterwards to re-generate the model.

+## How Does It Work?
+The programme generates integers from 1 to 65535 and then labels the odd numbers 1, and the even numbers 0.
+The model is then trained on this 'dataset'.
+However, the integers are first converted to a binary representation, which is a list of 0.0s or 1.0s.
+This is because using just the integer itself leaves nothing for the model to analyse.
+It would be trying to predict randomness.

 ## Gallery
 ![The command line output of the programme.](images/cli-output.png)
 ![The ROC curve from test.py.](images/roc-curve.png)